migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.IntersectFound

-> The reply to the consumer about an intersection found.The consumer can decide weather to send more points.
+> The reply to the consumer about an intersection found.
+The consumer can decide weather to send more points.
 >  The message also tells the consumer about the head point of the producer.

 From current configuration: